NiloofarMeftahi/mortgage-plan/README.md

 ## Testing
 The project includes a set of unit tests to ensure its functionality.
 These tests cover file parsing, customer search, and mathematical calculations.
 To run the tests, execute the UnitTest class.
+## Future Work
+While the current version of the project does not utilize a dedicated build tool such as Gradle or Maven, integrating one could significantly enhance the development, testing, and deployment processes.
+Regrettably, due to technical challenges, the successful integration of a build tool was not achieved in the current iteration.
+However, addressing this remains a priority for future enhancements.